IllusiveBagel/Rustact/README.md

 While running:
 - Press `+`, `-`, or `r`, or click the on-screen `-` / `+` buttons to interact with the counter (watch the progress gauge update as the count approaches ±10).
 - Observe the stats panel and event log streaming the five most recent framework events.
+- Tab between the name/email/token inputs, click to focus, and type to see live validation statuses plus CSS-driven border and background colors.
 - Check the framework overview banner and tips column to see keyed components, fragments, and shared context in action.
 - Exit with `Ctrl+C`.